Do you have a friend who’s in their kitchen constantly during the summer months? Are they preserving their own food?

 Need food preservation equipment?
 Check out this dehydrator!

-6. The Original Convenience Foods
+6. The Original Convenience Foods Were Created by Preserving Your Own Food

 Are you constantly frustrated because you feel as though you don’t have enough time to prepare your family home cooked meals?